openbmc/docs/designs/target-fail-monitoring.md

 The proposal within this document is to monitor for these other results and log an appropriate error to phosphor-logging.

+A systemd unit that is a service will only enter into a `failed` state after all systemd defined retries have been executed.
+For OpenBMC systems, that involves 2 restarts within a 30 second window.

 ## Requirements

+### Systemd Target Units
 - Must be able to monitor any arbitrary systemd target and log a defined error based on the type of failure the target encountered
 - Must be configurable